 The original campus is located on a 107-acre site in Jamestown , in the southwestern corner of New York.
-The Cattaraugus County Campus , fifty miles east of Jamestown, is in Olean, NY.
-Extension centers in Dunkirk, NY and Warren, PA serve the needs of students in outlying areas.
-College-level courses are offered in numerous area high schools as well as online.
+The Cattaraugus County Campus , 50 miles east of Jamestown, is located in Olean, NY.
+Extension centers in Dunkirk, NY and Warren, Pa. serve the needs of students in outlying areas.
+College-level courses are offered in numerous area high schools, as well as online.

 Characterized by a climate of informal interaction among its board of trustees, administration, staff, faculty, and students, the college provides a working and learning environment conducive to growth and change, while maintaining high, nationally recognized standards.
-The diversity of student life on both campuses reflects the individuality of the students who attend.
-The student body of approximately 3,500 students includes both traditional and adult learners.
+The diversity of student life at JCC reflects the individuality of the students who attend.

-While maintaining an open-admissions policy, the college has assured itself of high quality in its student body by means of its Unified Student Assistance (USA) program which guarantees a full resident-tuition scholarship to those students in the college’s service area who graduate in the top 20 percent of their high school classes.
+While maintaining an open admissions policy, the college has assured itself of high quality in its student body through the Unified Student Assistance (USA) program which guarantees a full resident tuition scholarship to those students in the college’s service area who graduate in the top 20 percent of their high school class.

-The college offers A.A., A.S., and A.A.S. degrees in 35 areas as well as 20 certificate programs.
-Approximately 40% of graduates transfer to four-year colleges and universities throughout the nation.
-JCC currently has transfer agreements with 41 colleges/universities.
+JCC offers A.A., A.S., and A.A.S. degrees in 34 areas as well as 17 certificate programs.
+Approximately 40% of graduates transfer to four-year colleges and universities throughout the nation, a process made easier through transfer articulation agreements with an array of institutions.
 The college has a major community outreach program which focuses on economic development and personal enrichment.
-During the past year, approximately 10,000 individuals registered for contract and non-credit courses, seminars, and workshops .
+Approximately 10,000 individuals register annually for contract and non-credit courses, seminars, and workshops .

 The college faculty includes 88 full-time faculty with another 318 community members serving as adjunct instructors.
 The permanent support staff totals 210.

 JCC is a member of the Western New York Athletic Conference and Region III of the National Junior College Athletic Association.
-The college believes the education involves body and spirit as well as the mind.
-JCC students participate in intercollegiate competition in men’s and women’s basketball, soccer, golf, and swimming; women’s volleyball and softball; and men’s baseball and wrestling.
+The college believes that education involves body and spirit as well as the mind.
+JCC students participate in intercollegiate competition in men’s and women’s basketball, soccer, golf, and swimming; women’s volleyball; and men’s baseball and wrestling.